ben0ford/HA-multifamily-OpenEVSE/README.md

 * [Google Drive](https://www.home-assistant.io/integrations/google_drive/) (for storing backups)

 ### Dashboards
 All dashboards are in yaml mode so that we can use !include statements.
+We are running a Home Assistant Green.
+On our machine, /homeassistant is the root directory for all HA files, but it's referenced as /config when !include'ing files.

 Charger dashboards are all identical files, with the charger number determined simply from the URL for the dashboard.
 So, for instance, the dashboard ```/homeassistant/dashboards/08/fs-08.yaml```, in total, is below.
 This allows us to change all charger dashboards at once by just changing the !include'd file.
 Same idea for the admin charger dashboards.
 We make ample use of HA's custom:button-card (to get javascript templating) and decluttering templates.